IvanTheTerribleIV/MyWeatherApp/README.md

 ### 6. 📐 MVVM for SwiftUI Modules

-- For SwiftUI-based modules, the **MVVM** pattern was adopted for its clean separation of concerns and strong compatibility with SwiftUI.
+For SwiftUI-based modules, the MVVM (Model–View–ViewModel) pattern was adopted for its clean separation of concerns and strong compatibility with SwiftUI.

+Importantly, MVVM was applied not only at the main view level, but also to subviews, ensuring consistent logic separation and testability throughout the app.

+The same architectural decision was made for UIKit-based MVP modules as well, where presenters were used even in subcomponents for better modularity, testability, and adherence to SOLID principles.

 ---